materia-dex/materiadex-com/src/pages/docs/materia/index.md

 title: Materia Documentation
 ---

+Materia is the World first, User-Centric DEX governed by On-Chain, Enterprise-Free Organization ([`DFO`](https://www.dfohub.com/)).
-The pages that follow contain full documentation of the Materia protocl.
-If you are new to Materia, you might want to check out the <Link to="/docs/materia/protocol-overview">Protocol Overview</Link> or <Link to="/faq">FAQ</Link> first.
+In the following pages is contained the full documentation of the Materia protocol.
+If you are new to Materia, you might want to check out our social or get started with the <Link to="/docs/materia/protocol-overview">Protocol Overview</Link>.

 ## Getting Started